 The North Carolina Collection has materials on each the state’s 100 counties.
 The collection attempts to acquire every published regional, county, and town history for North Carolina.
 The NCC also collects family histories, architectural guides, photographs, maps, city directories and phone books, and some published government records.

 The UNC Library’s online catalog is the best place to start your search for materials on local history.
 Most of the holdings of the North Carolina Collection are cataloged online.
 To search for materials on a specific town or county, enter the name of the city or county in box labeled All Fields at the top of the page.
 For example, to find materials on Graham County, type Graham County NC in the field marked All Fields.
 Then select “Graham County (N.C.)” subject from the pre-populated options.

 For more than 50 years, staff members with the North Carolina Collection have clipped articles about notable North Carolinians, important North Carolina places and events, and issues that affect the state’s citizens.
 Photocopies of these articles are organized alphabetically and bound in volumes.
 Many of these volumes include an index.
-The bound volumes are available in the 2nd floor reading room at Wilson Library.
+The bound volumes are available in the Special Collections Research Room on the second floor of Wilson Library.
 In addition to volumes with articles about notable North Carolinians (biographical clippings) and significant North Carolina topics (subject clippings), there are volumes on special topics.
 Several of these touch on local history.
 They include:

 - African-Americans in North Carolina (bound under the title Negroes in North Carolina)

 - Wake County, N.C.

 This search provides citations to books, pamphlets and newspaper clippings about people, places, businesses and issues that relate to North Carolina.
 This database contains citations to more than five hundred volumes of county, community and organizational histories.
 It also includes citations to the bound volumes of clippings described above.